|

 Refers to

-establishing and liquidating the same position or positions within one day's trading,
+position or positions within one day's trading,

-thus ending the day with open position in the market.
+thus ending the day with open position in the

 |